joelnagy/android-referrer-plugin/README.md

 This plugin captures the referrer value passed when an android app is installed from a webpage and stores it in the applications shared preferences for later retrieval.

-You'll typically want to use the [AppPreferences plugin](https://github.com/8zrealestate/AppPreferences) to pull the referrer value into your phonegap app for your javascript code to manipulate.
+You'll typically want to use the [SharedPreferences plugin](https://github.com/adriano-di-giovanni/cordova-plugin-shared-preferences) to pull the referrer value into your Cordova app for your javascript code to manipulate.

 ## Purpose